Applications & Permits

 Special Event Permit ApplicationAll events taking place on any public property and/or obstructing or redirecting vehicular or pedestrian traffic must have an associated Special Event Permit.
-Click here for information regarding the process, instructions, and guideline for applying for a Special Events Permit.
-Click here for the Special Events Permit Application.
+Click here for guidelines and the required permit application.

 A “Use Permitted Upon Review” or UPUR Application is required when a use not normally allowed in a certain zoning district, as according to the City of Eudora Zoning Regulations, is desired.
 These types of uses typically require special study with respect to specific location and design consideration to assure that the use will have a minimal negative impact on surrounding properties.

 A Variance Application is required when an applicant feels that the strict application of the requirements of the zoning regulations creates an undue hardship.
 A variance should be issued only to the specific restrictions on physical construction and not to the list of permissible land uses within a given zone.